María Romilda Servini: 2015 transfer of power

 In December 2015, Servini de Cubría, as a result of an action initiated by the Cambiemos alliance, issued a declaratory sentence that established a time for the end of the term of President Cristina Fernández de Kirchner, and the beginning of that of Mauricio Macri.

 Resignation

 On 26 December 2017 María Romilda Servini de Cubría resigned from her position on the federal court with electoral jurisdiction in Buenos Aires Province, citing "strictly personal reasons".

 Personal life

 In September 2016 Servini de Cubría underwent coronary angioplasty for a thrombosis at the Argentine Diagnostic and Treatment Institute.

-She and her husband Juan Tomás Cubría have two children – Eduardo Cubría and Juan Carlos Cubría.
+She and her husband Juan Tomás Cubría have two children, Eduardo Cubría and Juan Carlos Cubría.

-In April 2021, she tested positive for COVID-19 and was admitted to intensive care unit at the Sanatorium Otamendi in Buenos Aires.
+In April 2021, she tested positive for COVID-19 and was admitted to the intensive care unit at the Sanatorium Otamendi in Buenos Aires.
 She had previously received her first dose of the COVID-19 vaccine Sputnik V and was critical of President Alberto Fernández over the handling of the vaccination program.